robzr/Rubot/README.md

   alt="Example output from WeatherBot" height=542 width=815>

 ####How does it work?
-* Create a **InstantSlackBot::Master** instance to communicate with the Slack API - you can [get an API token here](https://api.slack.com/docs/oauth-test-tokens).
+* Create a **InstantSlackBot::Master** instance to communicate with the Slack API - [get an API token here](https://api.slack.com/docs/oauth-test-tokens).
 * Create at least one **InstantSlackBot::Bot**.
 Each Bot needs at least one condition and an action.
 * **conditions** determine when the Bot responds and can be as simple as a text string or regular expression which is matched against each message, or Procs/Methods for more sophisticated logic.
 * Multiple conditions can matched with boolean **and** or **or** logic (**or** is the default).
 * An **action** forms the response when the conditions are met.
-An action can be as simple as a text string, but will usually be a Proc or Method.
+An action can be as simple as a text string, but will usually be a Proc/Lambda or Method.
-* When using Procs or Methods for conditions or actions, an hash argument will pass the received message and extra details.
+* When using Procs/Lambdas or Methods for conditions or actions, a hash argument will pass the received message & more
+* Full access to the Slack API is available to both actions and conditions
 * For the most flexibility, inherit the Bot class and override the #conditions and #action methods (see [class-example](https://github.com/robzr/instant-slack-bot/blob/master/examples/class-bot)).
 * Finally, register the Bots with the Master and call **Master#run** to begin operation.

 ####TODO
+* Standardize/simply access to Slack API for Bots, either with Master passing self or a reference to self (how?), or simply by referencing to the master object (figure out pros & cons of each)
 * Make inheritence of Master#options consistent for all Bot#options (ex: :use_api)
+* Refactor
-* Add ResponseCache class - based on identical input, cache with time/hit count/size expire
+* Add ResponseCache class - based on identical input, cache with time/hit count/size expire logic
+* Refactor again
 * Add AutoLoader class - monitors directory, adds & removes methods based on files
+* Refactor again
 * Update API documentation to RDoc standards
+* Refactor again
 * Bundle and distribute on rubygems.org
+* Refactor again
+* Refactor more

 ###License & Credits
 * The InstantSlackBot::SlackRTM class is based on [Rémi Delhaye's slack-rtm-api gem](https://github.com/rdlh/slack-rtm-api)